wernerb/hashiconf-hardening/slides.md

 Ask yourself.. what if this process fails?

 Your new machine is half-secure on your production network.

+It even started out on your production network as unhardened and non-compliant

 !NOTE
 Someone adds cloud-init pre-command to simply "disable" the agent